 Her major investment in gluten free baking is Guar Gum, which she buys at Healthy U. As for rice flour, she simply takes a 2kg bag of rice to the posho mill and pays Kshs.
-20 for 2 kgs.
+20.

 This is Rita’s take on what was originally called Friday Night Chocolate Cake.

 Gluten-free Chocolate Cake

 - 1 3/4 cups rice flour or 1 1/4 cup rice flour and 1/2 cup cassava flour